Plas Teg

 Plas Teg is a Grade I listed Jacobean house in Wales.
-It is near the village of Pontblyddyn, Flintshire between Wrexham and Mold.
+It is near the village of Pontblyddyn in Flintshire, between Wrexham and Mold.
 It is considered to be one of the finest examples of Jacobean architecture in Wales, and the finest in North Wales.

 History

 The house was built by Sir John Trevor I, a prominent courtier of King James I, in about 1610.
-Sir John died in 1629 and his wife in 1643, leaving the house unoccupied as the English Civil War broke out.
+Sir John died in 1630 and his wife in 1643, leaving the house unoccupied as the English Civil War broke out.
 It was twice raided by the Roundheads, but continued to be passed down to Trevor descendants until the early 20th century.
 During the Second World War the house was requisitioned by the War Office to billet soldiers.
 In 1945, it was sold to an auctioneers company, which used it for storage.

 By the early 1950s, Plas Teg was in a state of advanced decay and under threat of demolition.
 Following a public outcry, the derelict house received a Grade I listing from Cadw, protecting it from demolition.
 A Trevor descendant, Patrick Trevor-Roper, purchased the house and partially restored it with funds from the Historic Buildings Council.
 He then leased out the house until 1977, when Mr and Mrs William Llewelyn bought the house.
 The couple only used parts of the ground floor but the rest of the house became little more than a ruin.